microsoft/pxt-ev3/docs/bluetooth.md

 * Chrome desktop, version 77 and higher, Windows 10
 * [Edge Insider desktop](https://www.microsoftedgeinsider.com), version 77 and higher, Windows 10

+To make sure your browser is up to date, go to the '...' menu, click "Help" then "About".

 ## Machine Setup

 * pair your EV3 brick with your computer over Bluetooth.
 This is the usual pairing procedure.